To hedge or not to hedge, that is the question

 Why currency matters

-When buying shares of Apple for example, an investor is exposed to the success or failure of the company in its returns.
-However, a sterling based investor is also exposed to the appreciation or depreciation of the US dollar.
-If Apple does well and its stock appreciates in value by 10% over a year but the US dollar relative to the British pound depreciates by 10%, then an investor’s return is zero if the currency exposure was not hedged.
-Similarly the converse is also true, where a company’s stock could decrease by 10% and if an investor has not hedged their currency exposure and the US dollar appreciates by 10%, the investor’s return would again be zero.
+When buying shares of Apple, for example, an investor is exposed to the success or failure of the company in its returns.
+However a euro based investor is also exposed to the appreciation or depreciation of the US dollar.
+If Apple does well and its stock appreciates in value by 10% over a year but the US dollar relative to the euro depreciates by 10%, then an investor’s return is zero if the currency exposure was not hedged.
+Similarly, the converse is also true, where a company’s stock could decrease by 10%, and if an investor has not hedged their currency exposure and the US dollar appreciates by 10%, the return would again be zero.

-Exhibit 1 demonstrates how currency movements have impacted the calendar-year returns of an international equity portfolio for a sterling based investor over the last 35 years.
+Exhibit 1 demonstrates how currency movements have impacted the calendar-year returns of an international equity portfolio for a euro based investor over the last 35 years.